Michael St.Mark

 Self-portrait in the Dada Digital Mirror TM

-+ (bottom) @ Kurt Schwitters Merz Barn, Elterwater Cumbria
++ (below) @ Kurt Schwitters Merz Barn, Elterwater Cumbria

 Infinitude III